VilmaTuresson/Blog-21/README.md

 ## TESTING

+### Manual Testing

+**I have tested this website by doing the following:**

+Submitted all forms from different accounts with different content:
+- Registration form
+- Login form
+- Add post form
+- Update profile form
+- Update password form
+- Comment form
+- Edit post form

+Navigated through all links:
+- Logo
+- Home
+- Add Post
+- Activity
+- Edit Profile
+- Logout
+- Login
+- Register
+- Post Title

+Tested buttons:
+- Back to homepage
+- Like/Unlike
+- Delete comment
+- Posts in the activity tab
+- Liked posts in the activity tab
+- Go back from changing password
+- All submit buttons

+All tests were successful when tested on multiple devices through different accounts.
+This website is fully responsive on all devices and across browsers.

 ### Fixed Bugs
 **Bug:** Application error when deploying on Heroku, Item could not be created due to the user being unuthorized.